dNamiLab/dNami/README.md

 ### Contributing

-We look forward to seeing dNami used to solve problems from many different domain.
+We look forward to seeing dNami used to solve problems from many different fields.
 If you would like to contribute an example, please prepare an `exm/*`-like folder with the equations, numerics and a compute.py as well as a short write-up of the problem and dNami results in the `Test cases and validation` section of the documentation.
 Then submit a pull request so that we can review it for acceptance.
+Thank you for helping us grow the example section.

 ### Issues and support